K03082005/youtube-sentiment/README.md

 # YouTube Sentiment Analyzer

-> **Note:** This repository is part of an academic project submission.
-The implementation details, pipeline architecture, and source code represent original work.
-Reuse, reproduction, or submission of this work — in whole or in part — without explicit permission is not allowed.

----

 A full end-to-end MLOps system that analyzes YouTube comment sentiment in real time through a Chrome Extension, Flask API, and an automated machine learning pipeline.